The money you get from renting out your home is rental income. You may need to pay tax on the rental income.

 Actual cost method for working out rental income and expenses

-You'll only have to file and register if your turnover from all your taxable activities is over $60,000 for the year.
-This includes your short-term rental income.
+You'll only have to register and file if your turnover from all your taxable activities is over $60,000 for the year.
+This includes your short stay rental income.

 Renting out your main home long-term